 Pushpanjali is the main feature on the day of Ashtami.
 It is also known as Mahashtami.
 The day commences with the chanting of Sanskrit recitals followed by Pushpanjali.
 Ashtami is regarded as the most important day of the festival of Durga Puja.
 In some regions, Kumari Puja is held where young, unmarried girls are worshiped as the mother Goddess.
 The day ends with Sandhi Puja in the evening.
 Sandhi Puja is followed by evening Aarti.

 Sandhi Puja declares the beginning of Navami.
 On Navami, Bhog (sacred food offering) is prepared for the Mahishasura Mardini.
 This is later distributed among the devotees as Prasad.
 Dhunuchi dance is a prime feature that takes place on the day of Navami.
 The Dhunuchi dance adds more festivity to the air in Durga Puja.
-The next day is Vijaya Dashami or Vijayadashami.
+The next day is Vijayadashami or Dussehra.

 Durga Puja is more than just five days of religious worship, where Goddess Durga or Mahishasura Mardini, is paid ritual regards.
 It is a frolic carnival in the state of West Bengal and for the Bengalis outside.
 During these five days, Pandals are created around Kolkata and other sub-urban regions of West Bengal.